sonastream/takehomes/backend/README.md

 ## Description
-The goal of this takehome excercise is to create a URL shortener similar to bitly or dub.
+The goal of this takehome exercise is to create a URL shortener similar to bitly or dub.
 We prefer submissions to use Typescript or Golang, but are open to an implementation in any language of your choosing.

 ## Requirements